Mike Bradley (politician): Controversy

-In the summer of 2016 Sarnia City Council approved of a 90-day suspension of Bradley's pay following an integrity commissioner's recommendation.
+In the summer of 2016, Sarnia City Council approved of a 90-day suspension of Bradley's pay following an integrity commissioner's recommendation.
 The report concluded that Bradley verbally abused, harassed and bullied city employees creating a "toxic environment at city hall" which lead to abrupt resignations of Sarnia's city clerk and planning director.

-Council decided on 24 October 2016 to relocate Mayor Mike Bradley's office to the Sarnia Transit building until a new office can be built for him at City Hall away from staff.
-During the emotionally charged meeting, some members of the public in attendance heckled Council for continuing to penalize Bradley.
+Council decided on October 24, 2016, to relocate Mayor Mike Bradley's office to the Sarnia Transit building until a new office can be built for him at city hall away from staff.
+During the meeting, some members of the public in attendance heckled Council for continuing to penalize Bradley.

 The restrictions were lifted by council on March 4, 2019.